What should you do?

 • load and other equipment

 Our roads are vital for the transport of key workers, the delivery of goods and for the emergency services.
 The Traffic Officer Service works incredibly hard, 365 days a year, to ensure the network is safe to use.
-Please help them during this outbreak by carrying out all safety check before beginning a journey to minimise your chance of breaking down while out on the road and driving responsibly to ensure they’re able to focus resources where they’re needed most.
+Please help them during this outbreak by carrying out all safety checks before beginning an essential journey to minimise your chance of breaking down while out on the road and driving responsibly to ensure they’re able to focus resources where they’re needed most.